-Subtly spicy and nice n’ sweet!
-These super delicious, gluten-free cookies are all that, and then some!I’d paused from my “regularly scheduled programming” to talk about my mom for a couple of weeks.
+My Hatch Chile Chocolate Chip Cookies with Coconut are subtly spicy and nice n’ sweet!
+Super delicious and gluten-free, they’re are all that, and then some!I’d paused from my “regularly scheduled programming” to talk about my mom for a couple of weeks.
 Thank you all for listening, and for the many kind words.

 Getting back to the program, it’s that time of year again. . . .
 Hatch Chile Season!